HaenschenSTK/stk-wr-replays/Readme.md

 the repository regularly updated.

 ### Notes
-- The Hacienda (forward) world record replay is currently missing.
-Instead, the second-fastest run has been included.
 - For tracks where a record relied on exploits that were fixed in later game versions, an additional file with the fastest run compatible with the current version of STK has been added: